everestso/everestso/README.md

 - Rejection is refused or cannot be integrated
 - Inner dialog continues without recognition

-Stability returns not by eliminating dialog, but by **restoring legitimate participation elsewhere**, allowing the mind to once again think *with* others rather than *against* itself.
+Stability returns not by eliminating dialog, but by **restoring legitimate participation elsewhere**, allowing the mind to once again think *with* others rather than *against* itself—and, in doing so, often enabling a lasting expansion of perspective.

 **Perry Mason**: [https://youtu.be/ASRuPe28kB0?si=v7QoR3ksoe6wRQcA](https://youtu.be/ASRuPe28kB0?si=v7QoR3ksoe6wRQcA)